ddoxey/cppcomplete.vim/README.md

 		└── cppcomplete.py
 ```

-Deploy this baby in your home directory as suggested above.
+Use the ```install.sh``` script to deploy this baby in your home directory as suggested above.
 When editing a C++ file
-in VIM place your cursor at the end of an object name and then invoke cppcomplete.py
-with Ctr-X + Ctrl-U.
+in VIM place your cursor at the end of an object name and then invoke cppcomplete.py with Ctr-X + Ctrl-U.